mnemnion/zitron/doc/zitron.md

 With named actions, all of that work can be kept in a single section of the file, with the production behaviors of the grammar in another.
-With the right defines, one, the other, or both, can be run as desired.
+With some preprocessor macro-defines, one, the other, or both, can be run as desired.

-It can even be used to generate more than one tool based on the parser, for an example, with a bit of cooperation from the tokenizer to handle whitespace, one could have an edition of the parser which marks up the code for HTML or terminal syntax highlighting.
+It can even be used to generate more than one tool based on the parser, for an example, with a bit of coöperation from the tokenizer to handle whitespace, one could have an edition of the parser which marks up the code for HTML or terminal syntax highlighting.